 No, all foster carers must have a spare bedroom that is able to accommodate a looked after child.
 This can either be in your own home or rented accommodation.

-- Can I foster if I smoke?
+- Can I foster if I smoke or vape?

 Yes, although you will not be able to foster children under the age of 5 years.